djalbat/easy/README.md

 - `getBounds` returns an instance of the `Bounds` class.
 - `on` takes a third, optional `namespace` argument.
 - `off` takes a second, optional `namespace` argument.
-- `onClick` takes a handler which is invoked every time the left or middle mouse button is clicked and a fourth, optional `namespace` argument.
-The second and third optional arguments are explained below.
+- `onClick` takes a handler which is invoked every time the left or middle mouse button is clicked and a second, optional `namespace` argument.
 - `offClick` takes an optional `namespace` argument.
 - `onDoubleClick` takes a handler which is invoked every time the left mouse button is double clicked.
 - `offDoubleClick` takes an option `namespace` argument.